Inside the Waistband Holsters

 Working in Customer Service I often get asked if our holsters have that "Kydex Click".
 The audible click that let's you know when your firearm is fully seated within the holster.
 The answer is: yes.
 BUT if you have a light or laser, you will most likely lose that click.
 This is due to the fact that in a non-light/laser bearing holster, most of the retention is held in the trigger guard.
 Without a light/laser, the trigger guard has a slight dip that catches the material of the holster causing the "click" once it passes over the front of the trigger guard and fully seats.
 See below:

 On the Right, the holster without a light/laser has a dip where the trigger guard is.
 The front of the trigger guard passing through the dip to fully seat is what causes the click.
 On the left, you'll see the Glock 43 holster with a TLR-6 attachment where the holster is molded to accommodate the light.
 There is no dip in the trigger guard area, therefore no audible click.

 Many customers equate "no click" to "no retention" however, this belief is false.
 Your holster will retain just as well without the click so long as it is made for the specific gun your are holstering and the adjustable retention is properly adjusted.

-Since we use .093" Kydex and Boltaron, our color selection is limited.
+Since we use .093" Kydex and Boltaron, which is a thicker more sturdier option than most IWB Holsters on the market, our color selection is limited.
 There are more colors readily available for thinner material holsters, however with a greater color selection comes a less sturdy holster that may not stand up to the beating that a thicker holster could withstand.

 HAND ORIENTATION & DRAW HAND: